Aterui: Life

 But still the Emishi leaders Aterui and More eluded capture.
 In 802, Tamuramaro returned to Michinoku and built Fort Isawa in the heart of Isawa territory.
 Then, on April 15, he reported the most important success of all in this campaign: The Emishi leaders Aterui and More surrendered with more than 500 warriors.
 General Sakanoue delivered Aterui and More to the capital on July 10.
 Despite General Sakanoue's pleadings the government, "cut them down at Moriyama in Kawachi Province".

 This was a major moment in the history of the Emishi conquest.
 Before this time, the Japanese had adhered to a policy of deporting captured women and children to Western Japan then enticing their warrior husbands and fathers to join their families in their new homes.
 Captured warriors had not been killed either.
 The executions of Aterui and More are thought to have been responsible for the fierce resistance by the Emishi over the next hundred years or so.
-The Yamato Chotei acted this way probably out of fear for Aterui military prowess, and according to some Japanese, Aterui was deported outside of the capital before his execution due to the North-East Deamon's Gate (kimon) superstition from Onmyōdō, and so it would have been an attempt by Emperor Kanmu to protect the Capital against the ghost of Aterui.
+The Yamato Chotei acted this way probably out of fear for Aterui military prowess, and according to some Japanese, Aterui was deported outside of the capital before his execution due to the North-East Demon's Gate (kimon) superstition from Onmyōdō, and so it would have been an attempt by Emperor Kanmu to protect the Capital against the ghost of Aterui.

 The head of King Aterui was buried at Katano-jinja, a shrine who may have been linked with Aterui's ancestors, by shōgun Sakanoue no Tamuramaro, out of respect for his enemy.
 Annual private ceremonies have been held for King Aterui by the Shinto priests for the last 1200 years.